 Do you want to ensure your next camping trip and sleeping in your sleeping bag is secure? make sure your sleeping pad repairs worked!
 It might turn out that you’ve missed a pinhole puncture that is still leaking, or you didn’t add the right amount of glue to your valve.

 - 1Inflate your sleeping pad fully.

-- 2Place a heavy object on it, we love to add a few books or your hiking boots.
+- 2Place a heavy object on it, we love to add a few books or your heavy winter boots.
 Leave it overnight.

 - 3Check if it is deflated in the morning.